DBProductions/tornado-examples/README.md

 # tornado-examples

-Different simple examples with Tornado V.4.2.
+Different examples with Tornado 6.0.1 and Python 3.6.1.

 [Webside](http://www.tornadoweb.org)

 ## Getting started

-Clone the `tornado-examples` repository, install the dependencies and use examples.
+Clone the repository, create a virtual environment and install the dependencies.

 ### Prerequisites